 professional skills and financial autonomy in the early 20's

-unstable relationships in the early 20's
+temporary (exploratory) relationships in the early 20's

 building or renovating a house, taking care of a property in the late 20's or early 30's

-parenting around the age of 30 and later
+parenting around the age of 30 and later - sometimes this has to be learned earlier to cope with early pregnancies

 community networking and dealing with government and officials in the 40's